-Similarly to the adult total blood volume, these values are vital in the hospital perfusion care, including hemodynamic and pharmacologic interventions, and transfusion practices.
+Similar to the adult total blood volume, these values are vital in hospital perfusion care.
+This includes hemodynamic and pharmacologic interventions and transfusion practices.

-Aditionally, these values are also extremely important in the process of blood collection for tests.
-For an adult patient, collecting 20 ml of blood won't have a noticeable impact on the organism, whereas the same amount of blood is about 8% of a newborn baby's full blood volume.
-According to the, the maximum volume of blood that can be drawn safely from an infant in 24 hours is ranging from 1% to 5% of the total blood volume.
+Additionally, these values are critical in the process of blood collection for tests.
+For an adult patient, collecting 20 ml of blood won't have a noticeable impact on the organism, whereas the same amount of blood is about 8% of a newborn baby's total blood volume.
+According to the, the maximum volume of blood that can be drawn safely from an infant in 24 hours ranges from 1% to 5% of his total blood volume.

 How is the blood volume estimated in pediatrics?